Gehrig bat from last 2 homers up for auction

 Once owned by actor Kurt Russell's family, the bat is part of a Yankees Legends offering by Heritage Auctions.
 The entire collection is from one owner and has mostly of Yankees-related memorabilia, including a bat used by Roger Maris in the 1961 season when he hit a then-record 61 homer.
 There's also a glove used by Mickey Mantle in 1965 and signed baseballs from various Yankees championship teams.

 The online auction opened Tuesday and closes on Dec.
 10 at 11 p.m.
-EST. The collection, which can be viewed on Heritage's website , also includes a Babe Ruth bat from his rookie season with the Boston Red Sox in 1915, a bat used by Ted Williams in the All-Star game in 1960.
+EST. The collection, which can be viewed on Heritage's website, also includes a Babe Ruth bat from his rookie season with the Boston Red Sox in 1915, and a bat used by Ted Williams in the All-Star Game in 1960.